eclectic-coding/gridsome-graphql-markdown/content/posts/rails-boilerplate.md

 ```
 --database=postgresql
 ```
-I can start a new project: `rails new cool_app` and silently the postgresql flag is added to the install process.
+I can start a new project: `rails new cool_app` and silently the postgresql flag is added to the installation process.

 What are your defaults?
 What do you change or use each time?
 A more involved setup may look like this:
 ```